dynamsoft-docs/label-recognition-docs-mobile/programming/android/user-guide.md

 >Note:
 >
 >- The following steps are completed in Android Studio 4.2.
->- You can download the similar complete source code from [Here](https://github.com/Dynamsoft/label-recognizer-mobile-samples/tree/master/android/HelloWorld).
+>- You can download the complete source code of the [HelloWorld sample](https://github.com/Dynamsoft/label-recognizer-mobile-samples/tree/master/android/HelloWorld).

 ### Create a New Project